 Getting permission to appeal the repossession of a house

 An appeal is possible if you can demonstrate that the decision was incorrect, not fair or the result of procedural irregularities.
 You must have permission to appeal, however.
 The presiding judge grants this in most cases.
-But even if permission is initially refused, you have the option of asking a more senior judge.
+But even if consent is initially refused, you have the option of asking a more senior judge.

 The appeal process